-At the conclusion of the PTS, a Certificate of Participation will be issued to each participating laboratory, listing the tests participated in.
-This certificate will not list classification of results.
-For laboratories who did not report results by the due date or who did not report any results, their certificate will not list the round/test which they were not classified for.
-The certificate will only list those tests in which the laboratory received a classification for.
-Certificates will be emailed to the nominated contact/s at each laboratory contact as per the Enrolment Form.
+At the conclusion of the PTS, a Certificate of Participation may be issued to a participating laboratory upon request.
+The certificate will list the tests that the participant reported results for however the certificate will not list the classification of results.
+For participants who did not report results by the due date or who did not report any results, their certificate will not list the round/test which they were not classified for.
+The certificate will only list those tests in which the participant received a classification for.
+Certificates will be emailed to the nominated contact/s as stipulated on the participant's Enrolment Form.